 Military Service points may be earned at a rate of .75 point per year of active military service up to a maximum of three (3) points for four (4) years of service.
 Education and Military points combined may not exceed six (6) points.

-SENIORITY: 10 pts.
+SENIORITY: 1015 pts.
 Possible

-Time on the Department; .50 point per complete year of service:
+Time on the Department; .50 point per complete year of servicepoints as follows: